PokeMaster843/HomeBot/README.md

 # HomeBot
-A Deep Learning Project meant for completing homework
+A Deep Learning Project meant for aiding in completion of homework